Are you confused about XML Sitemaps? You might studied a lot but still not clear on how to deal with these?

 How to submit Sitemap to Google?

-You need to have a Google Webmasters account here which you can create at https://www.google.com/webmasters After you are done with the signup process, you simply need to follow these simple steps :
+You need to have a Google Webmasters account.
+Create an account at https://www.google.com/webmasters After you finish the signup process, you simply need to follow these simple steps :

 1. Sign in to your Google search console (Webmasters account).

-2. You will be asked to select a website in the left sidebar.
+2. You need to select a website in the left sidebar.
 If you have already added the website there you need to select and if you have not added the website there, you need to first add it in the search console.